 A 20cm ball of waste is created when peeling off a mat layer (generating enough waste to fill multiple dumpsters per year).

 Also, being classed as secondary waste, peel-off mats not only create an abundance of uneeded waste but are very expensive to dispose of properly at the end its very short working life.

-Further to the waste and cost implications with the use of peel-off mats, tests by GlaxoSmithKline show that disposable adhesive peel-off mats are only 27% effective in preventing foot and wheel-borne contamination.
+Further to the waste and cost implications with the use of peel-off mats, test show that disposable adhesive peel-off mats are only 27% effective in preventing foot and wheel-borne contamination.